Every Day a Little Death

 Oftentimes when I set out to wander the city I have no aversion to getting lost.
 In fact, sometimes that leads to an interesting discovery.
 Other times it leads to my exclaiming, “Oh, I know where I am!”
 However, as I told my visitors, I’d explored the city enough to frequently know how to get from point A to point B or point A to point C but I might not always know my way from B to C. Those could be among the times that necessitate the use of a navigation aid.
 I’d also use a map to plot a course when going someplace I’ve never been.
 This was the case Friday morning when I set out to walk to Lisbon’s largest public cemetery – Cemitério do Alto de São João.

 Google Maps suggested two routes from my starting point.
-The first had 14 steps (discounting the first six which are essentially nonsense) and traveled 2.6 kilometers with an ascent of 82 meters.
+The first had 14 steps (discounting the first six which are essentially nonsense) and traveled 2,600 meters with an ascent of 82 meters.
 The alternative required only nine steps (again discounting the first six) ascended only 68 meters but was 300 meters longer.
-It doesn’t even suggest the easiest (least hilly) and most direct alternative – that I discovered on my own on my return – one requiring only three steps and ascending 65 meters but one that’s half a kilometer longer than the shortest route.
+It doesn’t even suggest the easiest (least hilly) and most direct alternative – that I discovered on my own on my return – one requiring only three steps and ascending 65 meters but that’s half a kilometer longer than the shortest route.
 (Both of Google’s suggested routes had descents that equalized the net elevation change.)
 Shouldn’t Google at least give me the option of choosing the easiest route?
 Of course, had I focused on the map rather than the proposed routes, I would have spotted this myself so I’ll accept some responsibility.

-A serene necropolis
+A serene necropolis.

 Once again I assume regular readers are unsurprised to find me writing about visiting a cemetery.
 I provided much of the wherefore when I visited the Cemitério de Prazeres Lisbon’s other large municipal cemetery.
 One of those reasons is that cemeteries are often places of serenity.
 (I didn’t find that peace in Prazeres because it’s directly in the flight path to Aeroporto Humberto Delgado and and only about eight kilometers distant so all moments of budding tranquility were promptly disrupted by low flying aircraft.)
 In that respect, Cemitério do Alto de São João, with its long avenues of crypts and views of the Tejo was quite different from its crosstown neighbor.